batoulapps/adhan-swift/README.md

 #### Date

-To avoid confusion with timezones the date parameter passed in should be an instance of NSDateComponents.
+To avoid confusion with timezones the date parameter passed in should be an instance of `DateComponents`.
 The year, month, and day components need to be populated.
 All other components will be ignored.
 The year, month and day values should be for the local date that you want prayer times for.
 These date components are expected to be for the Gregorian calendar.